hrydgard/ppsspp-site/docs/faq.md

 Buy [PPSSPP Gold](/buygold)!
 Available for Android and PC.
 It's the same as the regular version functionally (see [Why Gold?](/docs/reference/whygold)), but by buying it you support the development of PPSSPP.

+Note that PPSSPP Gold is only available for Android, Windows, macOS, but you can of course buy it even if it doesn't support your favorite platform as a way to support the project.

-## If I buy PPSSPP Gold for Android, can I also download PPSSPP Gold for PC?
+## If I buy PPSSPP Gold for Android, can I also download PPSSPP Gold for PC/Mac?
 Or vice versa?

 See the [Cross Licensing](/requestgold) page!